 Your child will still have the supra pubic catheter in place when you go home.
 We will show you how to flush it before you leave the hospital and give you our Looking after your child's supra pubic catheter information sheet as a reminder as well.
+We will also give you enough supplies to be able to look after the catheter until the post-operative review appointment.
 The catheter should stay in place until the post-operative review appointment in the Urodynamics Unit.
 We will give you the date for this appointment before you leave hospital.